anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

     export APACHE_RUN_USER=<username>
     export APACHE_RUN_GROUP=<username>

-Temporarly you can set the username as your own.
+Temporary you can set the username as your own.
 The in the `/etc/apache2/apache.conf` add the following lines making the necessary edits.

     WSGIScriptAlias /CFG /path/to/CaptureTheFlag/CaptureTheFlag/wsgi.py WSGIPythonPath /path/to/CaptureTheFlag:/path/to/virtualenc/lib/site-packages